west-mike/portfolio-site/public/blog_posts/bp1.md

-# FIRST BLOG POST YAY
+# Building a Waveform Visualizer in Svelte